 Family members of the marginal and small farmers begin to assist the farmer in different farming activity at the age of 12.0, whereas medium farmers begin at the age of 15.5 (Table 4).
 Marginal and small farmers face disadvantages in terms of their limited resource base and small scale operations for producing of diversified crops, therefore family members of these groups of farmers engaged earlier in different farming activities to build up their capacity to earn additional income.
 Whereas, family members of the medium farm category are less interested to do farming business and their tendency is to do non-farm business and engage in service sector for earning more income.
 They also treated farming activity as an activity for poor people and they tried to maintain their social status not by doing farming but doing some non-farm business.
-Another reason is that younger family members of the medium farmers are usually go to high school and they also tend to think that agricultural activities is for the poor people who are irrational and they should engage in agricultural activities and therefore, some of their family members started to assist the farmer a little later than marginal and small farmers.
+Another reason is that younger family members of the medium farmers are usually go to high school and they also tend to think that agricultural activities is for the poor people who are irrational and they should engage in agricultural activities for its better performance.
+The medium farmers mostly used hired labor and machines for their agricultural activities and therefore, some of their family members started to assist the farmer a little later than marginal and small farmers.